 Now, here’s the “O” for men!

-Dave: Yes; man, you can cheer!
+Dave: Yes, men, you can cheer!
 [Laughter] It’s just what you think!
 We put in there, “Initiate sometimes.”
-It’s all about respect: “I want you!” over “I love you.”
+It’s all about respect.
+“I want you!” over “I love you.”
 It’s more important to a man—am I right?!
 We’d rather feel wanted than loved.
 Don’t even give us love cards—we couldn’t care less!
 We throw them in the trash.
 If you give us “I want you” cards or respect cards, we save those!
 Am I right, guys?
 It is like those are in a file right there: “Look at that one!
 She wrote, ‘I want you,’ on that one.”

-Ann: And here’s the thing that I’ve realized—for Dave, that makes him a better man when he feels like—I said to him one time, “Tell me the top three phrases I can say to you.”
+Ann: And here’s the thing that I’ve realized.
+For Dave, that makes him a better man when he feels like—I said to him one time, “Tell me the top three phrases I can say to you.”
 He said, “I want you,”— number one—“I need you” and “I’m proud of you.”
-Ask your guy that: “What means the most to your guy?”
-I thought, “O my gosh, I may not feel like this; but I need to be intentional about this.”
+Ask your guys that.
+“What means the most to your guys?”
+I thought, “O my gosh, I may not feel like this, but I need to be intentional about this.”

 Ann: It says: “Emergency!
 Open Immediately.”

-Dave: Well, I was in the middle of my thing—so I just put it down and kept going.
-Luther, the player, came in and said: “Dude; no!
+Dave: Well, I was in the middle of my thing, so I just put it down and kept going.
+Luther, the player, came in and said: “Dude, no!
 You’ve got to open that right now.”
 I was like, “Oh, my gosh!”
-So I opened it up.
+So, I opened it up.
 I do not know, to this day, why I read it out loud.
 [Laughter] I do not know!
-I just—I thought—you know, my boys or something—I just ripped it open real quickly.
+I just/I thought—you know, my boys or somebody—I just ripped it open real quick.
 It said: “Hey, big boy!
 I’m up in Room 2027!”
-[Laughter] “Oh, wait!”
+[Laughter] “Wait!”